aptech/docs/docs/CR-setdifsa.rst

 ----------------
 .. function:: setdifsa(sv1, sv2)

-    :param sv1:
+    :param sv1: data
     :type sv1: Nx1 or 1xN string vector

-    :param sv2:
+    :param sv2: data
     :type sv2: Mx1 or 1xM string vector

-    :returns: sy (*Lx1 vector containing all unique values that are in sv1 and are not in sv2*), sorted in ascending order.
+    :returns: sy (*vector*) Lx1 vector containing all unique values that are in *sv1* and are not in *sv2*, sorted in ascending order.

 Remarks
 -------